Kollate/truegit-test/blog/collection-1/subcollection/article.md

 # Nothing

-# An h1 header updated
+# An h1 header updated again

 Paragraphs are separated by a blank line.